 Welcome to the Lake Purrumbete Fishing Guide.
-Lake Purrumbete is a volcanic lake in the Western District of Victoria roughly 2 hours drive from Melbourne.
-Passing through townships of Geelong and Colac then 10 minutes drive away from the closest township Camperdown.
-Lake Purrumbete is a large lake over 500 hectares in size which is open and very exposed to weather conditions.
+Lake Purrumbete is a volcanic lake in the Western District of Victoria, roughly 2 2-hour drive from Melbourne.
+Passing through the townships of Geelong and Colac, then 10 10-minute drive away from the closest township, Camperdown.
+Lake Purrumbete is a large lake over 500 hectares in size, which is open and very exposed to weather conditions.
 Lake Purrumbete is a natural volcanic lake and truly unique for a couple of reasons.
-The first is its depth with clear waters averaging 45 meters deep and sections up to 60 meters or 200 feet deep.
-Secondly, it holds trophy-size freshwater fish in good numbers.
-Particularly Brown trout and Rainbow Trout whilst recently being stocked with Brook trout, Tiger trout and the first large stocking of cheetah trout into Australian waters.
+The first is its depth, with clear waters averaging 45 meters deep and sections up to 60 meters or 200 feet deep.
+Secondly, it holds trophy-sized freshwater fish in good numbers.
+Particularly Brown trout and Rainbow Trout, whilst recently being stocked with Brook trout, Tiger trout and the first large stocking of cheetah trout into Australian waters.

-However, the true prizes on offer are the Atlantic and Chinook Salmon which can be caught in large sizes.
-The high concentration of salt within the lake has a natural sustaining volume of salmon which makes this destination very popular.
-It also contains a very healthy population of Redfin and in recent years has produced them in masses in the warmer months.
-Often seeing reports of the smaller ones being caught in the hundreds on warmer days.
+However, the actual prizes on offer are the Atlantic and Chinook Salmon, which can be caught in large sizes.
+The high concentration of salt within the lake has a natural sustaining volume of salmon, which makes this destination very popular.
+It also contains a very healthy population of Redfin, and in recent years has produced them in masses in the warmer months.
+Often, seeing reports of the smaller ones being caught in the hundreds on warmer days.
 There are plenty of shallow weedy areas that hold good numbers of fish and create a great ecosystem and food source.

-There are great facilities on the lake starting with the Lake Purrumbete holiday park.
-It’s a beautiful location really well designed with anglers in mind.
-There is the holiday park has an onsite tackle store.
+There are excellent facilities on the lake, starting with the Lake Purrumbete holiday park.
+It’s a beautiful location, really well designed with anglers in mind.
+The holiday park has an on-site tackle store.
 The cabins have ample parking for your boat.
-There are an angling clubhouse and a small park for the kids.
+There is an angling clubhouse and a small playground for the kids.
 But this location is really set up for fishing.
-It’s a great spot for boats and kayakers and new jetties provide options for land-based anglers.
+It’s a great spot for boats and kayakers, and new jetties provide options for land-based anglers.

 Watch our detailed video guide on our top 10 redfin lures below